jscaravilli/9BallScoreKeeper/replit.md

 - June 29, 2025: Updated "Undo Last Turn" to "Undo Last Action" throughout interface
 - June 29, 2025: Added About button to hamburger menu with version 1.0.0 and developer credits
 - June 29, 2025: Fixed ball visibility system with turnCompleted tracking to prevent reappearing when players return
-- June 29, 2025: RESOLVED static deployment configuration error - enhanced build restructuring scripts for reliable file placement
+- June 29, 2025: SIMPLIFIED static deployment approach - eliminated server complexity for pure client-side deployment
-- June 29, 2025: Created multiple deployment options (prepare-static-deploy.js, quick-deploy.js) with verification and timeout handling
+- June 29, 2025: Created streamlined build-static-only.js script that outputs directly to dist directory
-- June 29, 2025: Updated deployment documentation with complete technical details and troubleshooting steps
+- June 29, 2025: Updated deployment to use localStorage-only approach with no backend dependencies

 ## User Preferences